 But whether it gives rise to all of what we know about the mind is strongly questioned by things like clairvoyance.

-Or are higher levels of consciousness simply reached when you Put yourself in the proper state as you've been describing.
+Or are higher levels of consciousness simply reached when you put yourself in the proper state, as you've been describing?

 In other words, that consciousness is out there kind of like, I don't know, kind of like the ionosphere circles the world, and you can put yourself in a state to, in essence, meld with it.

-Well, if that is the case, if I understand correctly what you're saying, you go into a state of consciousness that is generated by the brain, but now it's sort of hovering outside your head somewhere.
+Well, if that is the case, if I understand correctly what you're saying, you go into a state of consciousness that is generated by the brain, but now it's sort of hovering inside your head somewhere.

 We actually don't know at this point.